PheWAS/PhecodeX/README.md

 ### phecodeX_PheWAS_example_R_script.txt ###
 Example script for running the new PhecodeX data files with the original PheWAS R package.

-### phecodeX_info.csv ###
+### phecodeX_R_labels.csv ###
 This file includes information related to each phecode, including the phecode string, category, and columns indicating sex-specificity and ICD-10 only status.
 The columns are as follows:

-        phecode             The phecode label (two letters, “_”, and numeric phecode) phecode_string      A descriptive label for phecode
+        phenotype           The phecode label (two letters, “_”, and numeric phecode) description         A descriptive label for phecode
-        category_num        A numeric value corresponding to the phecode category category            A string indicating the phecode category sex                 A string with values “Both”,”Female” or “Male.”
-Sex-specific phecodes (e.g. Prostate cancer) are labeled by accordingly. icd10_only          A Boolean value: 1 if the phecode is defined only by ICD-10 codes; 0 if the phecode is defined by both ICD-9 and -10 codes leaf                A Boolean value: 1 if the phecode has no children; 0 if the phecode has one or more children phecode_num         The unique numeric component of the phecode label.
-Can be useful for sorting
+        icd10_only          A Boolean value: 1 if the phecode is defined only by ICD-10 codes; 0 if the phecode is defined by both ICD-9 and -10 codes groupnum            A numeric value corresponding to the phecode category group               A string indicating the phecode category color               A string value indicating the color to use in plots for each group

-### phecodeX_unfolled.csv ###
+### phecodeX_R_map.csv ###
 This file includes the ICD-9 and -10 codes that define each phecodes.
 All codes are “unrolled” meaning that phecode ID_002.1 implies ID_002.
 The columns are as follows:

-        phecode               The phecode label
-        ICD                   The ICD code included in the phecode grouping flag                  A numeric value 9 or 10 indicating the ICD code is ICD-9 or ICD-10
+        code                  The code included in the phecode grouping (current supported code types are ICD-9-CM and ICD-10-CM) vocabulary_id         A string indicating the code type (ICD9CM or ICD10CM) phecode               The phecode label

-### phecodeX_ICD_map_flat.csv ###
+### phecodeX_R_rollup_map.csv ###
-A highly descriptive file that includes both phecode strings and ICD descriptions.
-This file is “flat” (i.e. not “unrolled”) such that child codes are not mapped to parents.
-This file is useful for examining which ICDs that inform a particular phecode.
-The columns are as follows:
+This file defines the phecode structure.
+Phecodes with decimals are "rolled up" to parent codes, such that every individual with code BI_160.11 also has BI_160.1 and BI_160.

+        code               Primary phecode label
-        phecode               The phecode label
+        phecode_unrolled   A phecode that is implied by the primary phecode label
-        phecode_string        A descriptive label for phecode
-        category_num          A numeric value corresponding to the phecode category category              A string indicating the phecode category ICD                   The ICD-9 or ICD-10 code
-        flag                  A numeric value 9 or 10 indicating the ICD code is ICD-9 or ICD-10 ICD_string            The string description of the ICD code ICD_chapter           The chapter of the ICD code

-### phecodeX_sex.csv ###
+### phecodeX_R_sex.csv ###
 A descriptive file designed to indicate if a specific phecode is indicative of a sex specific code based on (>90% of codes use associated with EHR-reported female/male only).
 The columns are as follows:

         phecode               The phecode label